-Because these items are so common and easily available, many young people mistakenly assume that inhaling them does not constitute substance abuse.
-But that is a misunderstanding that can have serious and even fatal consequences.
-Thankfully those who are participating in inhalant abuse are not alone and can find treatment for inhalant abuse at a rehab center.
+Easy availability of these common items make young people assume that inhaling them does not constitute substance use.
+However, this is a misunderstanding that can have serious and even fatal consequences.
+Therefore, it is important for those abusing inhalants to seek help and find treatment for inhalant abuse at a rehab center.

 - Impaired judgment